VCF is the leading independent organisation addressing child abuse linked to faith or belief across all ethnicities.

 A summary of our work to address child abuse linked to faith or belief

-VCF was one of four groups funded by Trust for London to undertake work for ‘Safeguarding Children’s Rights’ – a special initiative to address issues of child abuse linked to witchcraft and spirit possession.
+VCF was one of four groups funded by Trust for London to undertake community based work for ‘Safeguarding Children’s Rights’ – a special initiative to address issues of child abuse linked to witchcraft and spirit possession.

-A roundtable event hosted by former Children’s Minister, Tim Loughton MP led to the creation of the National Working Group to tackle child abuse linked to faith or belief.
+A roundtable event hosted by Children’s Minister, Tim Loughton MP led to the creation of the National Working Group to tackle child abuse linked to faith or belief.
 VCF was one of a number of members delivering actions across four key themes; engaging the community, empowering practitioners, supporting victims and witnesses, and communicating key messages.

 VCF worked alongside the Metropolitan Police to protect and support family victims and witnesses during the criminal trial into the death of Kristy Bamu, the most recent high-profile case of reported ritual abuse in this country.